open-telemetry/opentelemetry-java-instrumentation/README.md

 configured for your needs, such as exporter choice, exporter config (like where data is sent), trace context propagation headers, and much more.

-[Click here to see the detailed list of configuration environment variables and system properties.][config]
+[Click here to see the detailed list of configuration environment variables and system properties][config].

 *Note: Config parameter names are very likely to change over time, so please check back here when trying out a new version!
 Please [report any bugs](https://github.com/open-telemetry/opentelemetry-java-instrumentation/issues) or unexpected behavior you find.*

 ## Supported libraries, frameworks, and application servers